slddn/git_lesson/README.md

    - To update a PR, we make the branch locally and re-'push'

 - A merge conflict can happen after a PR is issued.
-- 'git fetch' :--- update the git log without manking any changes to the  files
+- 'git fetch' :--- updates the git log without manking any changes to the files
-   - 'git fetch --prune' :--- update the log and also remove deleted remote branches
+   - 'git fetch --prune' :--- updates the log and also removes deleted remote branches